klessydra/T13x/README.md

-# BETA VERSION!!!
-Hello this is An early release of the latest cores of the klessydra family the T1x version.
-I am certain that you might encounter bugs during execution.
-Nevertheless updates will be followed shortly
+# T13x Extensions illustration

-Extensions made to this version:
+Extensions made to this core:

--Four scratchpad memories of size 512-bytes, having dual data ports for read and write bus width being 128-bit.The Scratchpads are nicknamed A,B,C,D and they are mapped at the following addresses respectively
+-Four scratchpad memories of size 512-bytes, having dual data ports for read and write of bus width being 128-bit.The Scratchpads are nicknamed A,B,C,D and they are mapped at the following addresses respectively

   - 0x00109000 -> 0x001091FF (scA)
   - 0x00109200 -> 0x001093FF (scB)
   - 0x00109400 -> 0x001094FF (scC)
   - 0x00109600 -> 0x001096FF (scD)

--Three sperate execution Units that can work in parallel allowing superscalarability
+-Three sperate execution Units that can work in parallel allowing superscalarity

   - DSP_Unit
   - IE_Unit
   - LSU_Unit

--DSP Unit does dot product and vector addition in SIMD fashion having a read and write bus width of 128-bits (4*32-bits).
+-DSP Unit does dot product and vector addition in SIMD fashion, but only works on 32-bit integers.
+128-bits (4*32-bits).

 For now, T1x extends the riscv instruction set with four new instructions: